EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 title: Making use of a Unix Pipe
 ---

 Developing in a Unix-based environment has many wonderful advantages.
-Thanks to [Gary Bernhardt of DestroyAllSoftware Screencasts](https://www.destroyallsoftware.com/screencasts/catalog/running-tests-asynchronously), I've recently discovered a new use for the Unix pipe.
+Thanks to [Gary Bernhardt of DestroyAllSoftware Screencasts](https://www.destroyallsoftware.com/screencasts/catalog/running-tests-asynchronously), I’ve recently discovered a new use for the Unix pipe.
 A pipe in Unix does exactly what you might think it would do by its name.
 Send something in one side and watch it come out the other.
-If you've done much in the shell, you've probably used pipes before where you've probably piped some output from one command to another.
-Here's an example:
+If you’ve done much in the shell, you’ve probably used pipes before where you’ve probably piped some output from one command to another.
+Here’s an example:

 ```nohighlight
 $ cat foo.txt | grep bar